-Recording angle is coming 120 degrees by default for the most of the dash cameras.
-Wide angle recording camera means that can cover more street area on both sides while you drive.
-There are dash cameras available like TaoTronics Dash Camera, and those are offering 150 degrees and up recording angle.
+The recording angle is coming 120 degrees by default for most of the dash cameras.
+Wide-angle recording camera means that can cover more street area on both sides while you drive.
+There are dash cameras available like TaoTronics Dash Camera, and those are offering 150 degrees and AUKEY Dash Cam (Amazon $69.99) is built with 170 degrees wide-angle lens.
 Featured & Image Credit: TaoTronics Amazon Store

 Advanced cameras have a wider view, offering 160 to 180 degrees of recording angle.
 For example, Rexing V1 Dash Cam is offering 170 degrees with 6-layers glass lens capable of catching almost every minute details on the road.